“None of us is getting out of here alive…"

 The sea of samsara on these poor rafts.”

-My grown up children looked at me earnestly while I read from the Shvetashvatara Upanishad their love a beacon of comfort for deep grief not just for his passing but for the way death came to him.
+My grown up children from an earlier marriage looked at me earnestly while I read from the Shvetashvatara Upanishad, their love a beacon of comfort for deep grief not just for Rob’s passing but for the way death came to him.

 “The world is the wheel of God, turning round